s-zeng/python-dhall/README.md

 export PATH="$HOME/.poetry/bin:$PATH"
 ```

-The project requires the `nightly` version of Rust.
+The project requires the latest `stable` version of Rust.

 Install it via `rustup`:

 ```
-rustup install nightly
+rustup install stable
 ```

-If you have already installed the `nightly` version, make sure it is up-to-date:
+If you have already installed the `stable` version, make sure it is up-to-date:

 ```
-rustup update nightly
+rustup update stable
 ```

 After that, you can compile the current version of dhall-python and execute all tests and benchmarks with the following commands: